OpenNebula/docs/source/installation_and_configuration/opennebula_services/onegate.rst

     # systemctl restart opennebula-gate
     # systemctl stop    opennebula-gate

-To enable or disable automatic start on host boot, execute one of:
+To enable or disable automatic start on Host boot, execute one of:

 .. prompt:: bash # auto